caseybreen/bunmd_code_release/README.md

 Alternatively, researchers can run the following files individually in order:

-- `01_descriptive_figures.Rmd` - this file contains code to replicate the following figures in the BUNMD:
+- `01_descriptive_figures.Rmd` - this file contains code to replicate the following figures in the paper:

     * Figure 1
     * Figure 2